 Under the Hood

-Breathing with the assistance of twin turbochargers, the 5.5-liter V-12 produces 550 horsepower and 663 pounds-feet of torque.
-It teams with a five-speed-automatic transmission.
+Breathing with the assistance of twin turbochargers, the 5.5-liter V-12 produces 550 hp and 663 pounds-feet of torque.
+It teams with a five-speed automatic transmission.
 Maybach says the Type 62 can accelerate from zero to 60 mph in 5.4 seconds, which is just 0.2 seconds slower than the shorter Type 57.
+In the Type 62 S, a 6.0-liter V-12 generates 604 hp and a stupefying 738 pounds-feet of torque.
+It also uses a five-speed automatic.

-Adaptive front airbags, four side-impact airbags, and side curtain-type airbags are installed.
+Adaptive front airbags, four side-impact airbags and side curtain airbags are standard.
+Four-wheel-disc antilock brakes and an electronic stability system are also standard.